-Del Mar beaches are popular choices with not only families looking for some outdoor fun, but also surfers, joggers, sunbathers, tourists, and even dogs.
-Easy access to them is a reason why people live there — I was a resident before I got married — and why the real estate here commands a high price point.
+Del Mar beaches are popular choices with families looking for some outdoor fun, but also surfers, joggers, sunbathers, tourists, and even dogs.
+Easy access to them is why people live there — I was a resident before I got married — and why the real estate here commands a high price point.

 The guide below provides you with what you need to know about planning a day at the beaches in Del Mar.
-I’ve included amenities, popular activities, parking instructions, directions, and more so that you can make the most of your day in this very special North County San Diego city.
+I’ve included amenities, popular activities, parking instructions, directions, and more so that you can make the most of your day in this exceptional North County San Diego city.

 How to Get to Del Mar, California Beaches

 The City of Del Mar is located in between La Jolla to the south and Solana Beach to the north (two other fantastic beach cities).

 When traveling in either directon on the I-5 freeway, take any of the three Del Mar exits (Carmel Valley Road, Del Mar Heights, Via de la Valle).
 Head west toward the Pacific Ocean to find an outstanding beach.

 Del Mar is only a few miles long, so you really can’t exit the freeway in the wrong place.
 I’ll give you specific directions, though, underneath each Del Mar beach we like below.

 The most important thing to note is that the cross streets that run perpendicular to the beach are numbered.
 If you’re meeting locals, they might direct you to 15th Street Beach or similar.
 This means go to the section of the beach that is at the end of 15th Street.